julienbachmann/smartthings/fibaro_fgr_222/README.md

 The smartthings app should automatically detect the new thing and ask you to set a name.
 You can also choose the switch type you are using: momentary, toggle or single button.

+When you click `done`, wait some seconds and roller shutter will automatically perform a calibration to set max and min boundaries.

+You can now use your roller shutter in smartthings app.